-Rangers v Celtic: 2011 League Cup final remembered by those who played in it
+2011 Old Firm final by those who played in it

 Commons: "I'm not sure the final had a bearing on us losing the league.
 It's fine details, so you can't pin it down to one moment.
 There was a definite feeling of something building at Celtic that season and the power beginning to shift away from Rangers.
 Lennon had put together the nucleus of a very strong team."

 Wilson: "That season is one of my fondest memories, even though we only ended up with the Scottish Cup to show for it.
 Lennon had brought in players who were top quality, I loved playing in that team and there was a sense of something building.
-There was a lull before that with Tony Mowbray and a disconnect with the fans, and Neil brought the passion and fire back.
-After that disappointment, the club went on an incredible run and Scott Brown has been there throughout.
+There was a lull before that with Tony Mowbray and a disconnect with the fans and Neil brought the passion and fire back.
+After that disappointment, the club went on an incredible run.
 That's where it all started."